Chrisly-J/SQUARE-WAVE/README.md

 ## AIM:
-1.Write a 8051 c program to generate a square wave with frequency of 50khz
+1.Write a 8051 program to genrate a square wave with frequency of 50khz.

 ## APPARATUS REQUIRED
 - Personal Computer